opensumi/docs/docs/integrate/universal-integrate-case/custom-marketplace-entrypoint.en.md

   ...
 };
 ```
-The `accountId` and `masterKey` used in the above configuration are the public secret key provided by the Alipay CloudIDE Marketplace.
-This secret key can access all public extensions in the marketplace by default.
-If you need to customize the secret key, you can refer to the client management section in the [Alipay CloudIDE Marketplace documentation](https://www.opentrs.cn/cloudide/documents/documentDetail?productStr=cloudide-20221026&nameSpace=trms2d/xyyfdt&slug=ooxr2vxp32r9hv4q).
-Through the custom secret key, you can access your private extensions hosted in the marketplace.
+The 'accountId' and 'masterKey' used in the above configuration are public keys provided by the Alipay CloudIDE Marketplace.
+By default, the key can access all public extension.
+If you need a custom key, please refer to [Alipay CloudIDE Marketplace](https://opendocs.alipay.com/cloud/0b5470) The content of the client management section in allows users to access private extension which hosted in the extension marketplace through custom keys

 #### Eclipse Open VSX